yashiwashi123/yashiwashi123.github.io/bumblebee.md

 `192.168.0.101:444,127.0.0.1:444,186.218.161.242:270`
 We can likely use these IPs as further means to categorize different campaigns of Bumblebee.
+These IPs are remnants from pre-dga bumblebee.
+They could potentially throw off researchers into thinking they are valid c2s.
+Additionally, they could potentially cause some havoc if, say, a tool automatically extracted these IPs and placed network blocks.

 Now, there's something to observe here.
 If we reference some older samples, specifically one researched by Proofpoint back in 2022, we note that the campaignID was previoiusly stored in plaintext.